 Benefits of an Outpatient Rehab Center in Boston

 The disease of addiction is both perplexing and devastating.
 If quitting on your own hasn’t worked, the bravest thing you can do is to seek treatment.
 It is essential to understand that substance use disorder is both a mental and physical illness.
 An intensive outpatient program (IOP) for drug and alcohol addiction provides the resources to help people get their lives back.
 This type of program is particularly effective at helping people ease into recovery; you’ll still have some freedoms, and you can make a smooth transition back into regular life.
-We treat all types of substance use disorder, including:
+We treat all types of a substance use disorder, including:

 What Happens in Intensive Outreach Treatment Program?